How can I join the club?Just get in touch at email@example.com and pop down for a chat with other members.

-Do I need my own dry suit to dive in the UK?
+Do I need a dry suit to dive in the UK?

 Can I rent dive gear at the club?

 Absolutely.
-Check out the kit rental fees for members here http://londondiver.com/dive-fees/.
-Dry suits and dive computers are not available for rent.
+Check out the kit rental fees for members here.

 How can I go on a dive trip, what is it like?

 Dive time!
 Dive trips are organized by members for members and are published in the dive calendar every year.
-You can simply just add your name on the list and confirm with the organizer for the trips you would like to join.
-Most trips run on weekends and bank holiday weekends from March to October.
+You can simply just email the organizer for the trips you would like to join.

 For a typical weekend trip to the south coast we drive down on a Friday evening for a good night sleep and have 2 dives per day on Saturday and Sunday before returning back home.
 Accommodation, food and petrol costs are shared to keep costs low however you are free to arrange for your own accommodation if you wish.